Line Drawing Guided Progressive Inpainting of Mural Damage: Methodology

 The content loss is formulated by Eq.~\eqref{contentloss}:

-where $ F^l $ and $ P^l $ are respectively the feature maps of the output image and reference image in layer $ l $ of the pre-trained VGG19 model, $ i $ and $ j $ denote the size of the feature map in layer $l$.
+where $ F^l $ and $ P^l $ are respectively the feature maps of the output image and reference image in layer $ l $ of the pre-trained VGG19\cite{2014Very} model, $ i $ and $ j $ denote the size of the feature map in layer $l$.

-{\bf L1 Loss} L1 Loss, namely Mean Absolute error (MAE)\cite{gatysstyletransfer} is the sum of the absolute difference between the target value and the predicted value.
-L1 loss is used to measure the absolute distance between the inpainting result and the ground truth, we aim to reduce the distance as much as possible in the training.
-The L1 loss is formulated by Eq.~\eqref{l1loss}:
+{\bf L1 Loss} L1 loss, also known as Mean Absolute Error (MAE)\cite{gatysstyletransfer}, is a loss function used to measure the discrepancy between predicted values and actual values.
+It calculates the average of the absolute differences between predicted and actual values.
+Our goal is to minimize the distance during training as much as possible.
+The L1 loss can be expressed by Eq.~\eqref{l1loss}:

-where $y$ is the pixel value of the ground truth and $y^p$ is that of the predicted image.
+where $N$ is the number of samples, $y_i^p$ represents the predicted value of the $i_{th}$ sample by the model, $y_i$ represents the actual value of the $i_{th}$ sample.

-{\bf Histogram loss} Histogram loss \cite{risser2017stable} is proposed to solve the problem of instabilities in texture synthesis of Gatys ~\cite{gatysstyletransfer} method.
+{\bf Histogram loss} Histogram loss can increase the stability in texture synthesis~\cite{risser2017stable,gatysstyletransfer}.
 Gram matrix tends to produce average results, making the results of texture mapping look fuzzy.
 However, the introduction of histogram loss can guide the pixel distribution of generated results to maintain original variance and standard deviation.
 In our experiment, we also noticed the problem of the average distribution of pixels caused by Gram matrix.
 Besides, as is known, L1 will incentivize an averaged grayish color when it is uncertain which color a pixel should take on, according to the research of Luan~\cite{luan2018deep}.
 The combination of GAN network and L1 Loss can mitigate such problem.
-In our work, histogram loss is also adopted to more vigorously correct the color distribution range and solve the possible fuzzy problem attributed to Gram matrix.
+In this work, we introduce histogram loss to more vigorously correct the color distribution range and solve the possible fuzzy problem attributed to Gram matrix.
 The histogram loss is formulated by Eq.~\eqref{histogramloss}: